redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 As you most likely know, I am Venezuelan and access to the news is often blocked by websites or not reachable from my country.
 Since I fled, I normally screenshot news articles and share them with my people who are still there so they can stay informed.

 So, some of the news outlets I follow have gone to a paid subscription model, and I can’t access them from my country either.
-That’s where Stained Wall comes in.
+That’s why I built Stained Wall — a Firefox extension that helps me with that using WASM.

 ### The architecture